Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

   }
 ```

-Now taht we have the locals that we can iterate through lets modify the
+Now that we have the locals that we can iterate through lets modify the
 `main.tf` file we have.

 ```hcl